Organic Search in Google Analytics: Quick-Start Guide

 What is Organic Search in Google Analytics?

-Organic search is visitors that find and visit your site via the unpaid listings on search engine results pages (SERPs).
+Organic search is visitors that find and visit your site via unpaid listings on search engine results pages (SERPs).
 This can be from any search engine, like Google, Bing, or DuckDuckGo.
 You get organic traffic primarily by creating informative, helpful, well-written content that ranks in search engines.

 Any clicks from the organic search results in the SERPs will be categorized as organic traffic.
 Traffic from paid ads, social media, and visitors that click on a link to your site from another website (like a directory site) is all traffic that would not be classified as organic.